Finding community on campusKelli Ruhl

 When it comes to personal safety, today’s college students live in a world that requires vigilance and awareness.
 Colleges and universities work to foster safe environments, but students share responsibility.

-By this point in the year, your student has acclimated to their new campus and life.
-That makes it the perfect time to check in about what they do on a daily basis to keep themselves safe.
+Now that your student has had some time to acclimate to their new campus and life, it's a good idea to check in about what they do on a daily basis to keep themselves safe.
 What is the relationship between their campus and the surrounding area (whether it’s rural or urban)?
 Are there places they shouldn’t walk, jog or bike?
 Are they good about using the buddy system?